aithlab/rommeo-ac/README.md

 This repository is the implementation of the paper, [A Regularized Opponent Model with Maximum Entropy Objective](https://arxiv.org/abs/1905.08087).
 In the corresponding paper, the experiments were conducted on two environments, Iterated Matrix Games and Differential Games.
 However, in this implementation, I only implemented for Differential Games.
-I referred to the original authors' codes written in TensorFlow and transformed the TensorFlow to PyTorch.
+I referred to the original authors' codes written in TensorFlow and converted the TensorFlow to PyTorch.

 For training and getting results: